badlandz/badlandz-nvim-init.lua/README.md

 ignore me: [Bumper Pool](/)

+Works in vim, and neovim both.
+Just "this feature not available" error in vim for stuff like telescope.
+But, it's 100 lines or less, and will work with both editors.

 This is my old init.vim file before trying to convert to lua.
 I am keeping it here because it's functional for me for vimwiki and time tracking on projects and tasks with vimtask, timewarrior, taskwarrior, and related tools I have been using for a few years.